 This is an easy one, but something most people overlook.
 It’s no coincidence that students who read the most are also the ones who do best in their exams.
-In fact, the British Cohort study (which has been following thousands of people for several decades) found that frequent reading increases a child’s spelling, vocabulary and maths results.
+In fact, the British Cohort study (which has been following thousands of students for several decades) found that frequent reading increases a child’s spelling, vocabulary and maths results.

-In order to keep learning over summer, it’s vital for a child to read.
-Try to push yours to read more challenging text than they tackle during term time.
-However, don’t do this at the expense of enjoyment – it’s more important that they read than what they read.
+In order to keep learning through summer, it’s vital for your child to keep reading.
+Encourage checking out new topics and more challenging text than they tackle during term time, however, not at the expense of enjoyment.
+It’s far more important that they read than what they read.

-In Hong Kong’s hyper-academic environment, it can be easy to forget that there are other subjects outside those on the standard curriculum.
-However, schools in the rest of the world offer a wider range of subjects and put more stress on the ones we’d consider peripheral.
+In Hong Kong’s hyper-academic environment, it can be easy to forget that there are subjects outside those on the standard curriculum.
+However, schools in the rest of the world offer a more broad range of subjects and often put more emphasis on the ones we’d consider peripheral.
 In this global economy, it’s important to consider what students are learning elsewhere and ensure your child is competitive on the world stage.

-Choose something unusual which your child has expressed an interest in, such as robotics, baking, psychology or drama, and find a course for them to follow this summer.
+Check out courses in something your child has expressed an interest in, such as robotics, baking, psychology or drama, and let them discover more about it this summer.
 Even if you can’t locate a class here in Hong Kong, you’re sure to find something online.
-Encouraging your child to follow their interests is also going to have great long-term benefits, as they’ll become more self-motivated and strengthen their passion for learning.
+Encouraging children to follow their interests is also going to have great long term benefits, as they’ll become more self-motivated and strengthen their passion for learning.

-Summer is a great time to work on the soft skills which will equip your child for future success.
-These skills are hard to improve amidst the stress of term time, but summer affords many opportunities to develop better motivation, decisiveness, flexibility and more.
-Soft skills are most easily taught by example, so take some time this summer to model these for your kids.
+Summer is the perfect time to work on soft skills – those that will equip your child for future success.
+These skills can be difficult to cultivate amidst the stress of term time, but summer affords many opportunities to develop things like motivation, decisiveness and flexibility.

 By choosing some of these options for your child this summer, you’re sure to give them a fun and stimulating few weeks.
-I hope you enjoy seeing your young learner flourish as much as my colleagues and I do!
+We hope you enjoy seeing your young learner flourish!